Opentrons/opentrons/api/docs/source/new_protocol_api.rst

 1) Remember, track, and check the robot’s state
 2) Expose the functions that make the robot act

 This object is called the *protocol context*, and is always an instance of the :py:class:`.ProtocolContext` class.
-The protocol context plays the same role as the ``robot``, ``labware``, ``instruments``, and ``modules`2` objects in past versions of the API, with one important difference: it is only one object; and because it is passed in to your protocol rather than imported, it is possible for the API to be much more rigorous about separating simulation from reality.
+The protocol context plays the same role as the ``robot``, ``labware``, ``instruments``, and ``modules`` objects in past versions of the API, with one important difference: it is only one object; and because it is passed in to your protocol rather than imported, it is possible for the API to be much more rigorous about separating simulation from reality.

-The key point is that there is no longer any need to `import opentrons` at the top of every protocol, since the *robot* now *runs the protocol*, rather than the *protocol running the robot*.
+The key point is that there is no longer any need to ``import opentrons`` at the top of every protocol, since the *robot* now *runs the protocol*, rather than the *protocol running the robot*.

 Labware